Baekho4245/predicting_earthquake_damage/README.md

 The Random Forest Classifier ended up being our best model.

 We first created a GridSearchCV pipeline with the RandomForestClassifier estimator combined with StandardScaler.
-Our First iteration was with these hyper-parameters:
+Our Best iteration was with these hyper-parameters:

 ![1RF](/images/random_forest_1.png)